 Chapter 13 Bankruptcy in Florida

-A Florida Chapter 13 bankruptcy case is considered a “wage earner” bankruptcy because the debtor repays some of his or her debts through a Chapter 13 repayment plan.
+A Florida Chapter 13 bankruptcy is considered a “wage earner” bankruptcy because the debtor repays some of his or her debts through a Chapter 13 repayment plan.
 The bankruptcy repayment plan reorganizes the person’s debts into a manageable, affordable plan.
 Most Florida Chapter 13 plans are three to five-year plans.

 A Chapter 13 case has some benefits that Chapter 7 does not offer, such as: